It was in a podcast episode last month with James Swanwick that a crazy thought entered my mind.

 You can read about all the dangers of chronically elevated blood sugar levels here.
 I would very much expect and hope for Jason's RER to drop significantly after 30 days no alcohol, although this value could be highly related to Jason's food intake, and not just his sugary drink intake.

 So what the heck kind of food has Jason been eating that would be affecting his metabolism so baldy?
 Despite popular belief that a consistent negative caloric balance can cure all metabolic issues (similar to the popular belief that ultraendurance athletes are metabolically bulletproof), Jason's actually isn't overeating.
 He's simply eating a high amount of crappy, processed lean proteins and carbohydrates, combined with a low intake of healthy fats.
 Here are a few days worth of his eating going into this blood panel:

-All that bread, cheese, grain, sugar and dairy isn’t doing Jason any favors, and is in fact likely oxidizing that big portion of morning fat from the Bulletproof Coffee he’s drinking, rendering his breakfast into an artery clogging nuclear bomb.
+All that bread, cheese, grain, sugar and dairy isn't doing Jason any favors, and is in fact likely oxidizing that big portion of morning fat from the butter coffee he's drinking, rendering his breakfast into an artery-clogging nuclear bomb.

 In a nutshell, once this 30 days no alcohol challenge is over, Jason should consider drastically changing his diet too.

 In approximately 30 days, I'll be releasing a follow-up blog post with all Jason's new numbers, which will show the exact acute effect on your internal biology when you quit alcohol cold-turkey.
 Although it is possible that in 30 days, Jason may be settling down with a nice glass or two of a decent red wine or microbrew, I'm highly doubting he is going to be back up to a few bottles of red a week after reading this article.